gordonwoodhull/quarto-assistant/README.md

 >
 > This is a single-user chatbot which serves its entire output directory at `output/`
 >
-> For this reason, and also because it is using your API key, you should only run this locally or on secure networks.
+> For this reason, and also because it is using your API key, you should only run this locally or secured.

 ### Environment variables